succinctlabs/op-succinct/book/advanced/migration.md

    ```
 3. Restart the old `op-proposer` and `op-challenger`.

-ZK games created during the migration window retain `wasRespectedGameTypeWhenCreated = true` and remain valid, but no new ZK games will be created after rollback.
+ZK games created during the migration window remain valid but no new ones will be created after rollback.
+The registered ZK implementation stays in the factory (there is no `removeImplementation`) but becomes inert once the respected type is switched back.

 ## Migration Steps